SpeakUP Academy

 In a phrase

-• light (+ en-)enlightenThe documentary was designed to enlighten viewers about ocean plastic pollution.
+• light (+ en-)enlightenThe teacher tried to enlighten us about the country's history.

-• strengthstrengthenRegular practice is the only reliable way to strengthen your grammar over time.
+• strengthstrengthenRegular exercise will strengthen your legs over time.

 Common mistakes